MihaiHng/Payment-Processing-Protocol/README.md

 # About

-The ***Fiat-to-Crypto Payment Processing Protocol(PPP)*** is a smart contract system designed to process FIAT payments in blockchain powered applications.
-The result will be credit card payments settled into cryptocurrency, more explicitly into stablecoins.
+The ***Fiat-to-Crypto Payment Processing Protocol(PPP)*** is a payment system that enables buyers to purchase blockchain related digital assets or services with credit cards while sellers receive stablecoin payments.

-The goal is for users to pay with a credit card when buying digital assets and remove the need of connecting a wallet.
+The goal is for users to pay with a credit to remove the need of connecting a wallet and buying+swaping crypto.

 As crypto-wallets need an above the average technical know-how for operation(set-up, secure pass-phrase, funding, connecting), this project is intended to allow more individuals to aquire and use blockchain related products, increasing overall adoption.